bradhowes/SoundFontsPlus/README.md

 ### Presets List

-The list of presets is the most complicated view due to the fact that the preset entries usually live in numbered sections, the view supports searching on preset names, and preset visibility can be toggle on/off.
-However, even with all of this complication, the code is fairly straighforward due to the structured flow of actions and state transformations.
+The list of presets is the most complicated view due to the fact that the preset entries usually live in numbered sections, the view supports searching on preset names, and preset visibility can be toggled on/off.
+However, even with all of this complication, the code is fairly straighforward due to the structured flow of actions and state transformations due to TCA design.

 Like the sound fonts list, the presets list monitors the contents of the [@Shared(.activeState)'s selectedSoundFontId][selectedSoundFontId] to know when to change its contents.